jremillard/osm-import-toolkit/README.md

 to the OSM importing process.
 In practice this means a bunch of people asking you to make changes to your output files!
-If your work flow is automated, changes can be incorporated quickly, with consistency and repeatability.
+If your work flow is automated, changes can be incorporated quickly, with consistency, and repeatability.
 If it takes 3 hours, and 1000 mouse clicks to produce your output files, it will be very difficult to openly accept community input.